Dhivakar2005/TaskZen/README.md

-# TaskMaster - Full Stack TODO Application
+# TaskZen - Full Stack TODO Application

 A modern, full-stack TODO application built with React, Node.js/Express, and MongoDB.
 Features a clean, responsive UI with vanilla CSS and a RESTful API backend.